How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 8. Ask for feedback

-Millennials won’t hesitate to tell you if they think something is wrong, so be sure to listen to the gossip around the water cooler and ask people what they think.
+Millennials won’t hesitate to tell you if they think something is wrong, so listen to the gossip around the water cooler and ask people what they think.
 Don’t just save it for annual reviews.
 Instead, make it an ongoing thing and a part of your company’s culture.
 Then, once you’ve received feedback, take action.

 9. Be transparent